orbingol/rw3dm/README.md

 #### For Windows

 * Visual Studio 2017 is required to compile OpenNURBS and pybind11 modules
-* Please don't forget to install C++ support on Visual Studio
+* Don't forget to install C++ support on Visual Studio (not installed by default)
 * It is also possible to use MSBuild (CMake detects it as Visual Studio)
 * Visual Studio 32-bit and 64-bit are processed differently in CMake and it should be selected with respect to the Python architecture that you are using.
 You can find your Python architecture by typing:

 `python -c "import platform; print(platform.architecture()[0])"`

-* Please choose **Release** as the build configuration inside Visual Studio before you compile the module
+* Choose **Release** as the build configuration inside Visual Studio before you compile the module
 * In case of any import errors, check build configuration and compiler architecture again to make sure that they were correctly selected

 #### For Ubuntu 18.04

-* The package compilation is tested on Ubuntu 18.04 with gcc 7.3
+* It is tested with gcc 7.3
-* Please don't forget to install the compiler packages: `apt install build-essential`
+* Don't forget to install the compiler packages: `apt install build-essential`
 * You might also need to install the Python development libraries

 ## Using RW3DM